 - You can serve with some tea, coffee or lemonade - lavender lemonade may be a good, matching choice.

-These lavender nut cookies are great because they are super easy to bake, tasty, great companion to your tea or coffee and they look so romantic, don’t they?
+These lavender nut cookies are great because they are super easy to bake.
+In addition are tasty, great companion to your tea or coffee and they look so romantic, don’t they?

 If you are looking to impress your guests (or whomever) and show off your gardening and cooking skills in one subtle move – this recipe does the work.

-Keep in mind – unless you put really big amount of lavender flowers (or lavender extract for baking) – which is, btw, not recommended to overdose with, you will not really taste that strong lavender aroma.
+Keep in mind – unless you put really big amount of lavender flowers you will not really taste that strong lavender aroma.

-The lavender taste/aroma in your cookies will be gentle and barely noticeable but they will look so pretty and tasty anyways.
+The lavender taste/aroma in your cookies will be gentle and barely noticeable.
+However, they will look so pretty and tasty anyways.

 To intensify your lavender experience you can serve it next to your lavender plant and, eventually, pair it with lavender lemonade or lavender tea…wearing purple clothes and a summer hat… just some of ideas ;).